 “Oracle Value Chain Planning is a best-in-class, and complete planning solution built on a common foundation that leverages pre-built integration with both Oracle (E-Business Suite, and JD Edwards EnterpriseOne) and non-Oracle systems and can be deployed in a modular approach to save time and cost—enabling companies to solve their most important problems first.”

 Companies that deal with Oracle must be extremely skilled at software vendor management and be ready to negotiate well to protect the company’s interests.
-The Oracle Sales Model is extremely well established and known in the software industry, and the ability to extract accurate information about Oracle’s products from Oracle sales personnel is extremely low.
+The Oracle Sales Model is exceptionally well established and known in the software industry.
+The ability to extract accurate information about Oracle’s products from Oracle sales personnel is deficient.
 Also, buyers should not only expect highly unreliable information from Oracle salespeople but should expect to be pitched to frequently, and to be contacted by multiple representatives from Oracle.

 Consulting and Support

-Oracle’s own consultants have a good talent and motivation level, although they are often pressured to not tell the client the truth by account management.
+Oracle’s consultants have a good talent and motivation level, although they are often pressured to not tell the client the truth by account management.
 Our estimates for the SAP and Oracle consulting capabilities – which are generally good.
-Although, both companies have a hard time managing projects because they generally only provide technical consulting resources.
-However, this rating does not apply if the major consulting companies staff the project.
+Although both companies have a hard time managing projects because they usually only provide technical consulting resources.
+However, this rating does not apply if significant consulting companies staff the project.
 Companies looking for a risk estimate when the software is implemented with a consulting company as the prime contractor would need to contact us, and this is a paid service.

-Oracle’s internal efficiency is extremely poor.
+Oracle’s internal efficiency is inferior.
 It is not yet showing in Oracle’s revenues – because they keep making acquisitions, but the company’s growth is tapped out.
-Buyers report often being contacted by different Oracle salespeople as if Oracle has no CRM system which performs account control, which is amusing as Oracle has CRM software, and touts to the public that it uses all of its own software to make its internal operations better.
+Buyers report often being contacted by different Oracle salespeople as if Oracle has no CRM system which performs account control.
+This is amusing as Oracle has CRM software, and touts to the public that it uses all of its software to make its internal operations better.

-With this constant pace of acquisitions, one wonders if Oracle is simply reinstating the conglomerate stock strategy.
-This is where a large company, who’s stock sells at a high price to earnings ratio simply purchases companies for their earnings – which are then brought into the fold and the stock market then bids up these earnings now that they are incorporated within a larger company.
-Conglomerates are normally companies that purchase other companies that have nothing to do with each other.
-All of Oracle’s acquisitions are in software, however, many of them have little to do with one another.
+With this constant pace of acquisitions, one wonders if Oracle is reinstating the conglomerate stock strategy.
+This is where a large company, who’s stock sells at a high price to earnings ratio purchases companies for their earnings – which are then brought into the fold and the stock market then bids up these earnings now that they are incorporated within a larger company.
+Conglomerates usually are companies that purchase other companies that have nothing to do with each other.
+All of Oracle’s acquisitions are in software.
+However, many of them have little to do with one another.
 This strategy eventually runs its course, as pointed by Investopedia.